helloshruti/diabetes-prediction-using-machine-learning/README.md

 2 = diabetes

 2. HighChol
-0 = no high BP
+0 = no high cholesterol
-1 = high BP
+1 = high cholesterol

-3. CholCheck
+4. CholCheck
-0 = No high cholesterol
-1 = High cholesterol
+0 = if cholesterol hasn't been checked in the last 5 years 1 = if cholesterol has been checked in the last 5 years

-4. BMI
+5. BMI
 Contains numeric values

-5. Smoker
+6. Smoker
 If  a person has had at least 100 cigarettes in their life 0 = (<=) 100
 1 = (>) 100

-6. Stroke
+7. Stroke
 0 = no stroke
 1 = has had a stroke

-7. HeartDiseaseorAttack
+8. HeartDiseaseorAttack
 0 = no heart disease
 1 = has heart disease

-8. PhysActivity
+9. PhysActivity
 Physical activity in the past 30 days
 0 = no physical activity
 1 = physical exercising was done

-9. Fruits
+10. Fruits
 0 = consume no fruits in a day
 1 = consume (>=) 1

-10. Veggies
+11. Veggies
 0 = consume no vegetables in a day
 1 = consume (>=) 1

-11. HvyAlcoholConsump
+12. HvyAlcoholConsump
 Heavy Alcohol consumption = (>=)14 drinks for men or (>=)7 drinks for women/ per week 0 = if the above condition is False
 1 = if the above condition is True

-12. AnyHealthcare
+13. AnyHealthcare
 0 = no insurance
 1= has insurance

-13. NoDocbcCost
+14. NoDocbcCost
 Could not see a doctor because of financial issues in the past year 0 = no
 1 = yes

-14. GenHlth
+15. GenHlth
 1 = excellent
 2 = very good
 3 = good
 4 = fair
 5 = poor

-15. MentHlth
+16. MentHlth
 This includes stress, depression, and problems with emotions, for how many days during the past 30 days was the patient’s mental health not good?
 -	This contains numerical values between 0-31